What are fake apps?

 Even though there may be different reasons for fake apps, the basic motivation of every provider of a fake app is to scam money.
 The scammers use various methods to get their hands on the money of unsuspecting users.

 The user is supposed to be tricked into making purchases via the app.
 This is how the scammers want to get the user's payment information and money.

-In addition, a fake app can install malicious software on the cell phone, which then spies out personal data and transmits it to the scammers.
-These data records are then resold or, in the case of credit card or account numbers, used to charge money without authorization or to buy products with these payment data.
+In addition, a fake app can install malicious software on the cell phone.
+This then spies on personal data and transmits it to the scammers.
+This data is then resold.
+In the case of credit card or account numbers, these are used to charge money without authorization or to buy products with these payment data.